-I remember many years ago struggling with the car chasing behavior of my first dog, a sheltie.
+Many years ago, I struggled with the car chasing behavior of my first dog, a sheltie.
 It wasn’t as easy as just keeping him on leash, because Chester would still chase cars even when we took a walk in the neighborhood.
-The 6 foot leash restricted his ability to go far, but he’d see a car coming down the street, run towards it, and as it passed would turn around and chase after it until he hit the end of the leash.
+The 6-foot leash restricted his ability to go far, but he’d see a car coming down the street, run towards it, and as it passed would turn around and chase after it until he hit the end of the leash.
 Chester would then repeat this pattern when he saw the next car coming.
 His compulsive behavior made taking walks extremely unpleasant for both of us.

 At the time I wasn’t a dog trainer and tried many different things to stop Chester’s behavior, but failed with every attempt.
 In my mind I tried EVERYTHING.
 Sometimes what I tried worked for a little bit, and just as I was getting hopeful that the problem was fixed it would start up again.

-Finally I realized I needed the help of someone who had more knowledge and experience than I did.
-I booked a session with a professional canine behaviorist, and on the day of the appointment Chester and I went to her office about an hour’s drive from my home, and received some much needed guidance.
+Finally, I realized I needed the help of someone who had more knowledge and experience than I did.
+I booked a session with a professional canine behaviorist, and on the day of the appointment Chester and I went to her office, which was about a 90-minute drive from my home, and received some much needed guidance.
 It was well worth the long drive and consultation fee because following her advice made all the difference in the world, and through some diligent work on my part Chester eventually became a joy to walk on busy streets.

 Private online dog training for separation anxiety